dataledgerlabs/TxGuard/README.md

 # <span style="color:#198110">Executive Summary</span>

-The financial landscape has evolved—clients now use blockchain addresses as identities alongside traditional accounts, engaging in decentralized activities that challenge conventional oversight.
+The financial landscape has evolved clients now use blockchain addresses as identities alongside traditional accounts, engaging in decentralized activities that challenge conventional oversight.
 Can financial entities truly understand these behaviors while adhering to Anti-Money Laundering (AML) and Know Your Transfer (KYT) standards? **DataLedgerLabs** presents **TxGuard**, a comprehensive **"Business-to-Artificial Intelligence"** (B2AI) solution designed for traditional and non-traditional financial entities.
 The solution is planned to be built on Amazon Web Services (AWS). **TxGuard** delivers a comprehensive view of financial identities on the **Qubic blockchain**, ensuring compliance with AML and KYT requirements.

 TxGuard is structured as a two-phase deployment strategy that maximizes scalability, reduces risk, and ensures rapid value delivery:

-- Phase 1: Incubation – This phase, which is the focus of the present RFP, concentrates on data extraction, semantic curation, descriptive analytics, and natural language exposure of Qubic’s tick-level data.
+- Phase 1 - Incubation: This phase, which is the focus of the present RFP, concentrates on data extraction, semantic curation, descriptive analytics, and natural language exposure of Qubic’s tick-level data.
 It is designed to provide immediate data value and enable intuitive interaction with blockchain datasets via natural language queries, without requiring a user-facing UI.

-- Phase 2: Acceleration – Planned for future execution, this phase will integrate advanced predictive analytics, anomaly detection, and behavioral insights.
+- Phase 2 - Acceleration: Planned for future execution, this phase will integrate advanced predictive analytics, anomaly detection, and behavioral insights.
 It aims to elevate compliance efforts and decision-making through machine learning capabilities.
 A preliminary outline of Phase 2 is included in the annex.

 The total implementation time for Phase 1 is estimated approximately in one year, with a staffing level of approximately 1.2 Full-Time Equivalents (FTE).
 Budget planning for this phase follows the P10 (best case) scenario.
 Full cost and time allocations are detailed in the XVI.
 [Milestones and Estimated Timeline](#xvi-milestones-and-estimated-timeline)